azachar/GrayTin/README.md

 GrayTin
 =======

-Gray Tin is an eclipse tool tool that helps to synchronize source code within Jenkins builds.
+Gray Tin is an eclipse tool that helps to synchronize source code within Jenkins builds.